runwayml/learn/docs/create/train-models.md

 • If the images contain people, were the individuals notified about how their images would be used and did they give consent? <br>
 • Do the images adhere to RunwayML's [Code of Conduct](https://runwayml.com/coc)?

 If you're just curious to try the training process, RunwayML also provides some public datasets to use when you create a Training Experiment.
+The images in these datasets were sourced from Flickr and in the public domain.

 ### How should I prepare my dataset?
 Once you have a dataset of hundreds or thousands of images, here are some additional items to note: